 In acute cases, especially if the stone is small, you will often first receive conservative treatment to help facilitate stone passage.
 These treatments include pain management, hydration and medical expulsive therapy using drugs such as alpha blockers as described below.
 Many stones will pass with this management, without requiring a surgical procedure.
 A good rule of thumb is that the smaller the stone, the quicker it will pass.
 The following table is a guideline for patients with ureteral stones.
 This table shows the typical length of time for stone passage based on the size of the stone:

-Stone size Time to passage
+Stone size Time to passage Time to passage

 2 mm 1 week

 3 mm 2 weeks

 4-6 mm 3 weeks

 Medical therapy for stones include: 1) Drinking plenty of fluids (6-8 glasses/day).
 Water is the best, but juices or lemonade are acceptable.
 2) Pain medications (acetaminophen- Tylenol ®, NSAID’s-eg. Advil®, Motrin®, for mild to moderate pain) (Narcotics-Vicodin ®, Norco®, etc. for severe pain).
 3) Alpha-blockers such as Tamsulosin-eg. Flomax®.
 These medications have been shown to decrease the time needed to pass a stone and reduce the amount of pain during a stone attack.

 Factors that influence stone passage include the stone’s size and location.
 The larger a stone becomes the less chance it will pass without a surgery.
 The surgical procedures used today to remove stones are minimally invasive and highly successful.
 The most common techniques include shock wave lithotripsy (SWL), ureteroscopy and percutaneous methods.
 Our surgical team performs hundreds of these procedures every year, using the latest technical advances and equipment.